dimitris12kara/Hall_Sensor_STM32/README.md

 # Hall_Sensor_STM32
-example Library on how to transform Hall effects signals to rpm of a motor/wheel/gear.
+Project with library on how to transform Hall effects signals to rpm of a motor/wheel/gear.